christopher-chandler/NovelTemplate/README.md

 # NovelTemplate
- A template based on the snowflake method.
+ A template based on the snowflake method by Randy Ingermanson that can be used in Scrivener.